On This Page:

 We have learned so much from our customers, and our own experiences since 2003 and research about the causes of repeat urinary infections, particularly related to E.coli, and the results are fascinating.

-Until very recently it was thought that each new bladder infection (referring to all areas from the urethra to the kidneys) was the result of a new contamination via (usually) the urethra, or sexual contact.
+Until very recently it was thought that each new bladder infection (referring to all areas from the urethra to the kidneys) was the result of a new contamination via (usually) the urethra, or intimacy.

 There must be a first time for such contamination and infection, but in the vast majority of cases, (though not all) repeat infections are likely to be the result of bacteria that survived the previous infection and become embedded in the bladder wall.
 Microbiologists now confirm bacteria can lay dormant behind biofilms for many years until stimulated into releasing pods from their colony to once again multiply out of control [Proof!]